JunyDeveloper/HolyRepoSkills/HolyRepoSkills/README.md

 > 💰 **Your Power Scales with Wealth**
 > Every time you successfully extract with loot, your total haul increases.
-> This haul is **saved between missions** and used to unlock permanent skill upgrades!
+> This total haul to unlock permanent skill upgrades!

 ---